Private medical insurance claims

 - the customer’s relevant medical records

-- the underwriting criteria (if the insurer is saying they wouldn’t have covered the customer if they’d declared the condition or symptoms)
+- the underwriting criteria (if you say you wouldn’t have covered the customer if they’d declared the condition or symptoms)

 -